 - SD 4.
 Continue to maximize access to available program spaces to facilitate the work of all Town Programmers. - SD 5.
-Monitor the extent to which the new Recreation Programmer and the Seniors Recreation Programmer positions address service development needs as per their job descriptions. - SD 6.
+Track progress and development of the new Recreation Programmer and the Seniors Recreation Programmer positions as per their job descriptions. - SD 6.
 Enhanced staff competencies are required for process-related work such as monitoring, planning and evaluation. - SD 7.
 Over the course of the Master Plan, ensure staffing levels remain sufficient to ensure continuing effective operations and maintenance.